 My family usually has an assortment of pies, like apple, pumpkin, and/or pecan.
 In years past we’ve had pumpkin cakes, and sometimes a variety of cookies.

 Years ago I had a friend who made a killer pumpkin spice cheesecake.
-She only made it once a year for Thanksgiving, which was probably part of what made it so special.
+She only made it once a year for Thanksgiving, which was part of what made it so special.
 I’ve wanted to make a low carb version of that cheesecake for quite some time now.

-Add it to your Thanksgiving dessert menu and it’s sure to be a hit with both low carb and non-low carb eaters.
+Add it to your Thanksgiving dessert menu and it’s sure to be a hit with both low carb and non-low carb eaters!

-Ingredients in This Low Carb Pumpkin Cheesecake Recipe:
+Ingredients in Keto Pumpkin Cheesecake Filling

 - Cream cheese